System Settings - Files

 - Combined plugins - Shows the plugins (VST 2 and 3, 32 Bit and 64 Bit) that are saved as a single preset when 'Combine presets for identical plugins' was used (see above).

 Browser extra search folders (add your own folders to the Browser)

 30+ custom Browser folders can be set (note the scroll-bar down the right side of the window).

 How to set a Browser extra search folder:

 What do they do?
-The folders set here will appear in the FL Studio Browser in a green font so that they are easily identified.
+The folders set here will appear in the FL Studio Browser.
 Here are four good reasons to use them:

 - You can drag sounds/samples/patches from the Browser onto the desired location in FL Studio and they will be loaded automatically (channel sampler, slicer, projects [drag onto the desktop], etc).

 - External folders keep your data independent from the FL Studio installation.

 - The extra search folders are (as the name suggests) included in automatic search and load operations.